Fancy Dance: Focus on the plight of Natives

 Lily Gladstone & Isabel Deroy-Olson breathed life into their characters

-Lily Gladstone plays the main character of Aunt Jax, who is a hustler and a drifter perhaps.
-Whereas, young teenage actress Isabel Deroy-Olson portrays the supporting role of her niece Rori.
-However, the tragic and sudden disappearance of her sister forces Aunt Jax to reevaluate her life choices.
+Lily Gladstone plays the main character of Aunt Jax.
+She is a hustler and a drifter, perhaps.
+Whereas, young teenage actress Isabel Deroy-Olson portrays the supporting role of her niece, Rori.
+However, the tragic and sudden disappearance of her sister forces Aunt Jax to re-evaluate her life choices.
 Fascinatingly, as the story progresses further, Aunt Jax (Lily Gladstone) discovers a purpose and an anchor in her niece Rori.
+The on-screen chemistry and relationship between the two women, Aunt Jax and niece Rori, have been explored gracefully.

-The on-screen chemistry and relationship between the two women – Aunt Jax and niece Rori have been explored gracefully.
 Both the actresses, Lily Gladstone and Isabel Deroy-Olson, have breathed life into their complex yet realistic characters.
 We marvel at the immense acting talent both of these actresses possess.
 While watching their movie, one could feel the outpouring of empathy and emotions.
-The film illustrates loss, pain, misery, suffering, heartache, and bitterness among the Indigenous Native characters.

 It is worth noting that actress Lily Gladstone filmed this during her breaks from "Killers of the Flower Moon (2023)" movie, for which she received an Oscar Award nomination.